-Nonexchange transactions, in which the Foundation receives (or gives) value without directly giving (or receiving) equal value in exchange.
-Revenues are recognized, net of estimated uncollectible amounts, as soon as all eligibility requirements imposed by the provider have been met, if probable of collection.
+Nonexchange transactions, in which the Foundation receives (or gives) value without directly giving (or receiving) equal value in exchange, include both monetary and in-kind donor contributions.
+Revenue is recognized, net of estimated uncollectible amounts, as soon as all eligibility requirements imposed by the provider have been met, if probable of collection.